Roasted Tomato and Chickpea Soup

 This soup is everything you want to eat on a cold Fall or Winter day.
 It’s healthy and hearty, because of the chickpeas in the soup that give it substance.
 It’s herbaceous and tangy because of all the herbs and tomatoes.
 If you choose not to make the yogurt crema and crispy chickpeas, don’t worry – the soup is still a knock-out without them.

-However, the spiced crispy chickpeas are so amazing, my boyfriend and I will eat them as a snack without the soup!
+However, the spiced crispy chickpeas are so amazing, my husband and I will eat them as a snack without the soup!
 You can JUST make those and serve them in a bowl while drinking wine or cocktails.
 They’re SO MUCH healthier than chips.

 Ingredient Notes: